H-H1/SAGA-go-zero/README.md

-Under a pressure test of 4000 - 5000 qps, 98% of eventual consistency can be guaranteed.
+Under a pressure test of 4000 - 5000 TPS, 98% of eventual consistency can be guaranteed.

 ![image-20241214210804031](https://github.com/user-attachments/assets/f6485935-cff3-481c-b66a-7b2ba6aaebb1)